Digital Currency Group

-Digital Currency Group (DCG) is a venture capital company focusing on the digital currency market.
+Digital Currency Group Inc. (DCG) is a venture capital company focusing on the digital currency market.
 It is located in Stamford, Connecticut.
-The company has five subsidiaries: CoinDesk, Foundry, Genesis, Grayscale Investments, and Luno.
+The company has the subsidiaries Foundry, Genesis, Grayscale Investments, and Luno.
+It also formerly owned CoinDesk.

 History

+Founding and growth: 2015–2021

 Digital Currency Group was launched in 2015 by Barry Silbert, the former CEO of SecondMarket, Inc. He began investing in blockchain technology companies in 2013.
-Shortly after SecondMarket’s sale, Silbert formed Digital Currency Group, with Genesis and Grayscale becoming the first of the company’s subsidiaries.
+Shortly after SecondMarket's sale, Silbert formed Digital Currency Group, with Genesis and Grayscale becoming the first of the company's subsidiaries.

-In November 2021, the firm announced it would relocate its Manhattan headquarters to Stamford, Connecticut.
-The governor of Connecticut at the time, Ned Lamont, provided financial incentives for the company to move to Stamford, including a $5 million grant if Digital Currency Group created at least 300 full-time jobs in the state.
+In November 2021, the firm relocated its Manhattan headquarters to Stamford, Connecticut.
+The governor of Connecticut at the time, Ned Lamont, had provided financial incentives for the company to move to Stamford, including a $5 million grant if Digital Currency Group created at least 300 full-time jobs in the state.

 As of November 2021, Digital Currency Group made over 200 investments in other cryptocurrency companies.

+Repercussions of FTX bankruptcy: 2022

+Genesis and sales: 2023

+By early 2023, DCG had over 160 companies in its portfolio, of which it had acquired 28.
+Subsidiaries included the crypto exchange Luno, and the firm Foundry for crypto mining.
+It was also an investor in Coinbase and Kraken, the firm Circle behind the stablecoin USDC, and the analytics companies Chainalysis, Dune Analytics, Elliptic, and Etherscan.
+In early January 2023, DCG laid off 30% of its staff.
+In response to growing dispute with shareholders, Barry Silbert in early 2023 argued against debtor Cameron Winklevoss' push to replace him as CEO.

+In January 2023, the Financial Times reported that DCG was considering selling parts of its venture capital holdings to raise funds.

+On January 19, 2023, Genesis Global Capital filed for Chapter 11 bankruptcy protection, citing over 100,000 creditors and liabilities of between $1 billion and $10 billion.
+In February 2023, DCG struck a deal with creditors to either sell its Genesis unit or turn its equity over to creditors.
+Specifically, on February 6, 2023, Genesis Global Holdco announced a possible agreement with its creditors and DCG, wherein DCG would give its equity interest in Genesis Global Trading (GGT) to Genesis Global Holdco.
+DCG would also refinance its loans from Genesis and exchange its existing $1.1 billion promissory note for convertible preferred stock issued by DCG.
+However, in April, some creditors walked away from the restructuring agreement.

+In mid-May 2023, it was reported that DCG had missed a $630 million payment to Gemini, while owing the company $1.65 billion.